artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 - Cache management (invalidation, updates etc)
 - Consistent bi-directional pagination abstractions
 - Multiple query consolidation (e.g. consolidate all API requests to one request)
-- Declarative data mutation (describe how data should change, instead of doing it)
-- UI best practices baked in (optimistic response rendering, cheap rollbacks)
+- UI best practices baked in (e.g. optimistic response rendering)
 - AOT query generation (allowing you to persist queries)

 By taking the responsibilities of the grunt work for most complex apps and moving it into Relay you get